 - Small-scale cricket projects

-- Revenue-only projects - e.g. coaching courses, facility running costs, equipment only projects
+- Revenue-only projects (for example, coaching courses, facility running costs or equipment-only projects)

 - Routine maintenance and repairs resulting from wear and tear

 - Projects intended for private gain (i.e. sole traders)